Real estate SEO: a basic guide for teams and brokerages

 These are changes that can improve visibility fast:

-• Clean up your Google Business Profile categories, services, photos, and Q&A
+- Clean up Google Business Profile categories, services, photos, and Q&A

 Compounding work (months)

-This is where real estate SEO becomes a weapon:
+This is where real estate SEO becomes unfair:

-• Create a repeatable on-page SEO framework for realtors and agents across your site
+- Create a repeatable on-page SEO framework for realtors and agents across the site

-• Improve site architecture so search engines (and humans!) can find everything quickly
+- Improve site architecture so Google (and humans) can find everything quickly

 If you want this to stick, assign owners.
 Here’s a simple starting point.

-• Build or clean up your Google Business Profile, citations, and review requests
+- Build or clean up Google Business Profile, citations, and review requests

 Google Business Profile: your map rankings starter kit